slavaboiko/slava-email-validation/README.md

  - `regexp` - checks email against https://emailregex.com/
  - `domain` - checks email domain with known TLDs
  - `smtp` - tries to connect to SMTP server if MX records are found

+ ## Known Issues / ToDo

+  - add integration tests with github workflows that check against running docker instance
+  - fix smtp validator to fail if MX records are not found instead of timing out